moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q12-netpol-deny-all.md

 Create a network policy called "np-restriction" to the pod "nginx-pod" in the namespace "moon"

-Only allow pods to connect to the pod "nginx-pod"
+Only allow pods to connect to the pod "nginx-pod":

 - Pods in the namespace "hello" (kubectl get ns --show-labels)
 - Pods with label "app:frontend" in any namespace